Zopolis4/AS2WB/readme.md

 This script is heavily based on ATRescue's [script](https://archiveteam.org/index.php?title=User:ATrescue/AutoWB.js), but changed to use the standard xhr instead of the GM_xhr, in order to allow compatibility with chrome when not run in a userscript manager.

-Folders and Files:
+The userscript can be found [here](https://greasyfork.org/en/scripts/426028-automatic-save-to-wayback-machine)

-AS2WB- Unpacked, unmimified chrome extension
+Folders and Files:</br>AS2WB- Unpacked, unmimified chrome extension</br>
-AS2WB (Minified)- Unpacked chrome extension
+AS2WB (Minified)- Unpacked chrome extension</br>
 AS2WB.js- Normal version of the usercript
-AS2WB (Commented).js- Version of the userscript with some commented documentation readme.md- Hi!
+</br>AS2WB (Commented).js- Version of the userscript with some commented documentation</br>readme.md- Hi!

-Credits:
-Original script author: Flare0n
+Credits:</br>Original script author: Flare0n</br>
-Enhanced script author: ATRescue
+Enhanced script author: ATRescue</br>This version: Zopolis4
-This version: Zopolis4